softwarefactory-project/sf-docs/docs/contributor/contributor.rst

 .........................................

-The *run_tests.sh* script handles that for you but in case you want to run command directly without this script then you must export the following variables to configure ARA callbacks in Ansible.
+The *run_tests.sh* script handles that for you but in case you want to run commands directly without this script, you must export the following variables to configure ARA callbacks in Ansible:

 .. code-block:: bash